Innoactive/Creator-Examples/README.md

 ### [Basic Conditions and Behaviors Component](https://github.com/Innoactive/Basic-Conditions-And-Behaviors)

-This component contains very simple conditions and behaviors that involve no interaction with trainees.
+This component contains simple conditions, and behaviors that involve no interaction with trainees.
 For example, a condition on a timer, or a behavior that moves its target object.

 ```
 git submodule add git@github.com:Innoactive/Basic-Conditions-And-Behaviors.git Innoactive/Creator/Components/Basic-Conditions-And-Behaviors-Component